-Now is the time to show how your team has positioned itself ahead of the pack this year: nominations are open for the most prestigious showcase of talent in the industry, the Legal Business Awards 2016.
+Now is the time to demonstrate how you have positioned yourself ahead of the pack: nominations are open for the most prestigious showcase of talent in the industry, the Legal Business Awards 2018.

 Not just for law firms

-The practice area awards (eg Corporate Team of the Year) are open not just to law firms, but chambers, alternative legal services providers and in-house teams as well.
+The practice area awards (eg Corporate Team of the Year) are open not just to law firms, but chambers, alternative providers and in-house teams as well.
+Certain merit awards (eg CSR Team of the Year) are also open to chambers, alternative providers and in-house teams also.

-While joint submissions are welcomed, the awards aim to single out individuals and organisations as best-in-breed.
+While joint submissions are welcomed and we have had joint winners in previous years, the awards aim to single out individuals and organisations as best-in-breed.
 Where it is clear one party has made the most significant contribution, it is likely that team alone will be shortlisted.

 UK-based lead partners on matters